12-Week Marathon Training Plan: Empowering Women to Go the Distance

 Training Focus:

-Short Long Run:Ā Your final long run should be around 8-10 miles, run at a comfortable pace.
+Final Long Run: Your last long run should be around 8-10 miles at a relaxed pace.

 Lifestyle Tips:

-Carb Loading:Ā Begin to increase your carbohydrate intake 2-3 days before the race to ensure your glycogen stores are full.
+Carb Loading: Start increasing your carbohydrate intake 2-3 days before race day to top up your glycogen stores.

 Week 12: Race Week